 Frequently Asked Questions About Therapy

-Please note: Due to COVID I am providing therapy via telephone and video platform.
+Please note: Due to COVID sessions are being provided via telephone and secure video platform.
 Some of the information on this page may not be applicable.
-Please contact me if you have any questions.
+Please contact Kennedy if you have any questions.

 How often should I come to see you?

-In most cases, if you choose to work with me I will give you a set day and a time that you would work with me (either weekly or every week).
+Kennedy works psychoanalytically with individuals.
+If you wish to work with Kennedy, meetings will occur twice weekly at a set date and time.
 This sets out a clear boundary and framework for therapy.
-Clients know that this is their set time and that I will be available.
+Clients know that this is their set time and that Kennedy will be available.
 This also helps to ensure progress is maintained and that sessions are spent on process rather than "catching up" on the events that have gone on when too much time has passed between sessions.

 How long will I need to attend therapy?

-For services provided outside of office sessions, such as phone consults and conferences with other professionals the hourly session rate will be charged, please inquire if there is any question about this.
+For services provided outside of office sessions, such as phone consults, letters and conferences with other professionals the hourly session rate will be charged, please inquire if there is any question about this.

-I am not a doctor.
-I cannot provide a diagnosis or prescribe medication.
+Kennedy is not a doctor and cannot provide a diagnosis or prescribe medication.